tomjoht/tomjoht.github.io/_posts/2022/5/2022-05-07-one-month-in-without-a-smartphone.md

 Maybe it's just social media that poisoned technology (a sentence that seems ironic coming from a blog), though my sense is that it's more than that.
 It's likely the deluge of never-ending information that comes to you through using the device.
 Not just feeds and posts (from Linkedin, Twitter, Facebook, Instagram, etc.), but news, texts, emails, and other notifications that make the device constantly buzz and signal you with more incoming information to process, pulling you away from life and into a digital realm.

-Are we trapped in a world of smartphones and apps, where not having one becomes impossible to live without?
+Are we trapped in a world of smartphones and apps, in which not having one becomes impossible to function in society?
 Will there be a massive backlash against smartphones?
 Am I part of the beginning of the anti-smartphone movement?

 The sad thing is that kids growing up today don't know how life was different before smartphones.
 I was born in 1975 and grew up in the 80s and 90s.
 Those really were great times to be a kid.
 I loved playing baseball outdoors at the park, riding my bike and motorcycle everywhere, playing catch with my dad, and so on.
 All my great memories seem to take place outdoors.
 Today, kids interact through texts, Discord, Instagram, etc. Will they even realize how much richer and full life can be offline and outside?
 They might just assume that this is how life is.